biodash/biodash.github.io/content/codeclub/12_loops/index.md

 Breakout rooms!
 ---------------

-For the exercises, you can download an R Markdown file with some code to get set up (I recommend coding in that document to get a nice overview of the plots that you produce):
+For the exercises, you can download an R Markdown file with some code to get set up (I recommend coding in that document to get a nice overview of the maps that you will make):

 <div class="highlight">